Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 - Attack / Opposed / Ranged with active weapon selection system. with integrated Defensive and Impale mechanics.

 - Skill system, Basic / Advanced Skill List is fully implemented.
+With Roll outcome modifiers allowing player to tie custom text and other bonuses to roll out comes like success/failure/always.

-- Roll outcome modifier fields allowing Talent Test modifiers to be added to skill and action rolls by the player depending their choices.
-These are configured on the skills which make use of them rather then centrally managed from the talent tab which only records what talent have been learned.
+- Roll outcome modifier fields allowing Talent Test modifiers and other bonuses to be added to skill and action rolls by the player depending their choices.
+These are configured on the skills which make use of them rather then centrally managed from the talent tab which only records what talents have been learned.
 Available for PC combat and skill rolls, but not on the NPC tab due to performance issues.

-- Sheet Integrated Critical/Oops/Mutation/Miscast and Wrath of the Gods tables.
+- Integrated SL results for all rolls, which aids in the manual calculation for opposed rolls (due to underlying limits with Roll20 full Opposed SL resolution is not a straight forward matter for now, i have chosen the visual self-calculated approach while providing the maximum possible information options for talent and other bonuses.)

+- Roll Tables for Critical / Oops / Mutations (TEW extended tables) / Miscast & Wrath of the God integrated, also traggerable from clicky buttons in the roll template output when they occur.

 - Armor and Damage absorption system with Enc, AP, Durable, Damage, Damage point & Robust Talent tracking.

 - Magic system with separate Magic/Channeling types, all 8 colors, Witch, Dark, Chaos and a Misc for custom spell Lores. includes Spell book system, with core book spell/blessing/miracle name list, plus optional custom spell names.
 Intgrated core spell talent modifiers (like, atheryic attunement and instinctive diction) and including miscast management and clickies in the roll template output.

-- Integrated SL results for all rolls, which aids in the manual calculation for opposed rolls (due underlying limits with Roll20 full Opposed SL resolution is not a straight forward matter for now, i have chosen the visual self-calculated approach while providing the maximum possible information.)
+Additionally, advantage can be disabled for spells in the settings tab, allowing for seamless integration the Unofficial Grimoire rules (@ http://www.lahiette.com/leratierbretonnien/wp-content/uploads/2021/04/WFRP4-Grimoire-Non-Officiel-VF-2.03-PDF.pdf).

 - Full combat Advantage & Condition Tracking, per core rules.
-Additionally, advantage can be disabled for spells in the settings tab, allowing for seamless integration the Unofficial Grimoire rules (@ http://www.lahiette.com/leratierbretonnien/wp-content/uploads/2020/09/WFRP4-Unofficial-Grimoire-2.02-PDF.pdf).
+Tracked by sheet attribute and integrated to automatically modify roll tamplate output and all Roll Target displays across all core / skill / weapons and magic tabs.

-- Inventory: Full Encumbrance Management system, with automatic Over encumbrance modifiers (-move/Agi), and Container & Vehicle Management section (TEW compatible) .
+- Inventory: Full Encumbrance Management system, with integrated Over encumbrance modifiers (-move/Agi), and Container & Vehicle Management section (TEW compatible) .

-- Full Roll integration for Critical / Oops / Mutations (TEW extended tables) / Miscast & Wrath of the God, with clicky buttons in the roll template output.

 - Custom NPC tab, on sheet area to quickly add NPC for GM and players alike.
 Not meant to replace a full character sheet, but handy for quick trash mob types.
 The idea is to make a full char sheet for the "boss" and to have his henchmen as Custom NPC's on the NPC tab.